elipousson/presentations/2016-06-21-explore-101-research.md

 - **Organizations**: businesses, schools, religious groups, voluntary associations
 - **Cities**: society, economy, justice, health government

-Note: These are the categories that David Kyvig and Myron Marty suggest to categorize research questions.
+Note: Common research topics for local historians range from intimate subjects like _family_ to more distant subjects like _cities_.
+These are the categories that David Kyvig and Myron Marty suggest to categorize research questions.

 --